mepfeifer/ExpenseTracker/README.md

 Followed by the following command: taskkill /PID (TaskId) /F (if any tasks are active for port 3000)

 Example: taskkill /PID 123456 /F

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.

 ## Code scaffolding